maddymz/grocery_assistant_backend/README.md

 ```
 run the laodData.py to laod data to you firestore DB

-make sure you ahve replace the firebase-private.json key first
+make sure you have replace the firebase-private.json key first
 ```